daplantagenet/case-based-reasoning/README.md

 ### Initialization

-In the second example, we apply a RandomForest model for approximating the distance measure approximation for the `ovarian` data.
+In the second example, we apply a RandomForest model for approximating the distance measure  on the `ovarian` data.
 Two possibilities for distance/similarity calculation are offered (details can be found in the documentation):

-- proximity
+- Proximity: When comparing two observations, the mean of having the same end node over all trees is calculated

-- depth
+- Depth: When comparing two observations, the mean length of edges between the two end nodes over all trees is calculated

-Let's initialize the model object.
+Let's initialize the model object:

 ```{r, warning=FALSE, message=FALSE}
 library(tidyverse)